gnperdue/VimConfig/README.md

 As we keep making changes to submodules, we keep committing in the submodule first, and then running `add` and `commit` in the supermodule to keep the pointers correct.

+When updating a package we don't control, the appropriate method appears to be to simply run `git pull origin master`, then `git checkout master`.
+Following up with one more `git checkout master` is sometimes useful (?).
+Then, we simply run (in the toplevel VimConfig) `git add <submodule>` and `git commit` to point at the new chnageset.

 Other Usage Notes
 -----------------